 Basketball Recruitment Advice for Parents: 3 Important Points to Consider

 Mason Waters is a boy's basketball coach at South Forsyth High School after spending a year coaching at the NCAA level at Flagler College.
+He was worked for multiple NCAA and NBA Coaches.

 Witnessing your child earn a college basketball scholarship is an incredible achievement and a great blessing to many families.
 The opportunity for a basketball player to get their education paid for while competing on the hardwood is hard to compare.